 any implied terms and conditions in your jurisdiction that may impact on these agreements.

 As a first consideration, we advise that both agreements (PA and ETA) be executed in a written hard copy, and have both of them signed simultaneously, as a way of having evidence in writing of the existence of the agreements and of the rights and obligations of the parties thereunder.
 In addition, we recommend that the signatures on the agreements be certified by a notary public, who shall certify that the person signing on behalf of Enron’s client has sufficient powers to bind such client.
 A written hard copy of said agreements would be a more reliable piece of evidence in case they should be brought before the Argentine Courts.
 Notwithstanding, the efficiency and validity of the notices delivered under the agreements will be subject to judicial appreciation. (see point 8).
+[Is certification by notary the same function as obtaining the bylaws showing the authority of the person signing the document to bind the company?
+Is there added value of having the notary sign the document?
+Will we need to have our counterparties draft special bylaws indicating that whoever at the company uses the password that they are authorized the bind the company?
+What if the password is used by a commercial person on authorized to trade?
+Could the company use this to void the transaction unless such a bylaw was passed?]

 c) any special local language or other requirements that must be addressed in these agreements.